CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 *``Is it possible to make predictions about the price of Bitcoin using machine learning methods in combination with the price information and technical characteristics of its blockchain?``*

 ## **Dataset**
 I chose to collect data on the Bitcoin blockchain using the API of the website Blockchain.org and the price information from two famous exchanges, Binance and Kraken.
-They retrieved the most relevant information from the last four years to the present day (a period for which there were moments of high volatility but also a lot of price lateralization).
-The procedure has been automated in such a way that the same period is always considered.
+They retrieved the most relevant information from 2019-12-07	to the 2023-11-13 (~4 years, a period for which there were moments of high volatility but also a lot of price lateralization).

 The features taken under consideration were divided into several categories: